SebFelOlmos/Agrobiodiversity-model/README.md

 ├── Main  ------------> Main folder.

-├── Simulations ------> Jupyter notebooks for experiments and simulations

 ├── model_class ------> Classes of the model.

-├── not_used_erased --> Just some preliminar codes.
-Do not judge me by lookin at this floder :'(

 ├── to_get_data ------> Methods used to get data in some points of the model.
 Some were not used.